bhavya-the-coder/SORA_Project/README.md

 are created during execution but are not committed to GitHub.

-The GitHub Actions runner is temporary, so generated files are used only for report creation and email delivery.
+The GitHub Actions runner is temporary, so generated files exist only for the duration of the workflow and are used to create and email the report.

 ---